Best Family Games Apps for iPhone and Android: 2026 Picks

 A few soft rules keep a game night from sliding into a grumpy scroll session.

 Pick an end time before starting.
 “One round of Catan” or “until 9pm” works better than open-ended play.
-Tabletop Simulator reports that completed sessions rate higher in user feedback than abandoned ones, which tracks with our experience.
+Tabletop Simulator reports that completed sessions rate higher in user feedback than abandoned ones, which lines up with how most family nights go.

 Short rounds beat long ones.

 Set up parental controls if kids play alone.
-Our guide to Nintendo Switch parental controls applies to mobile too, and Apple’s Screen Time settings on iPhone let parents cap daily playtime per app.
+The guide to Nintendo Switch parental controls applies to mobile too, and Apple’s Screen Time settings on iPhone let parents cap daily playtime per app.

 Rotate who picks the game.
 One kid monopolizing Heads Up every night is how the family games app graveyard starts filling.